thendawg/nvezos/README.md

 3. Fixed the version number at the bottom of the page as well as a few other typos.

 4. Cleaned up a few packages to improve install time by 10-15% (ISO Install only)

+5. See HOWTOUPDATE for instructions on how to apply the update to any existing install.

 **OS INSTALL**